Azure/azureml-examples/tutorials/using-pytorch-lightning/README.md

+---
+page_type: sample
+languages:
+- python
+- azurecli
+products:
+- azure-machine-learning
+description: Learn how to train and log metrics with [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) and Azure ML.
+---

 # Train with PyTorch Lightning

-description: learn how to train and log metrics with [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning)

 [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) is a lightweight open-source library that provides a high-level interface for PyTorch.